 One question I hear most of the time in my mentoring events is ‘How should we drink whisky?’.
 The answer is quite easy, ‘As you like it!’.
 It is important to enjoy whisky, in the end that is why you are mainly drinking it.
 I admit we are snobs to tell you to add water or ice or to throw that whisky glass at some point but the aim is to enjoy it.

-In this article I will try to give you some tips to enjoy your whisky in different ways and create your path to answer the question, how to drink whisky!
+In this article, I will try to give you some tips to enjoy your whisky in different ways and create your path to answer the question, how to drink whisky!

-Selecting The Whisky
+Selecting Your Whisky

 Whisky & Food

 You can choose between many whiskies, glassware, water, ice, food and so on.
-Though the only thing you really need is a good company.
+Though the only thing you really need is good company.
 Friends or family will make you enjoy your dram more than ever!